Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

 static func sendEvent(experienceEvent: ExperienceEvent, _ completion: (([EdgeEventHandle]) -> Void)? = nil)
 ```

-* [_experienceEvent_](edge-network-api-reference.md#experienceevent) - the XDM Experience Event to be sent to Adobe Experience Edge Network
+* _experienceEvent_ - the XDM [Experience Event](edge-network-api-reference.md#experienceevent) to be sent to Adobe Experience Edge Network
-* [_completion_](edge-network-api-reference.md#edgeeventhandle) - optional completion handler to be invoked when the request is complete, returning the associated response handles received from the Adobe Experience Edge Network.
+* _completion_ - optional callback to be invoked when the request is complete, returning the associated [EdgeEventHandle(s)](edge-network-api-reference.md#edgeeventhandle) received from the Adobe Experience Edge Network.
 It may be invoked on a different thread.

 **Example**